Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Assault from a Weak Attacker

+Let $f_\theta$ be the victim DNN model, where $\theta$ denotes its weights and $f$ its structure.
+Let $e$ be the executable obtained by compiling $f_\theta$.
+First, the attacker locally prepares a series of $n$ DNN executables $\mathcal{E} =\{ e_1, e_2, ..., e_n \}$, where each $e_i \in \mathcal{E}$ shares the identical structure with the victim DNN $e$ but with different weights.
+Here, we require that weights in each $e_i$ be well-trained (noted as ``trained weights'').
+That is, the weights must be the output of a training process with an optimizer, instead of being randomly initialized.
+We elaborate on the rationale and how to obtain them in \S~\ref{subsec:bit-search}.

 After obtaining $\mathcal{E}$, the attacker starts to use them as local profiling targets.
 Ultimately, our goal is to find vulnerable bits in $e$ that can be flipped to cause a desired effect, but this is challenging because it is normally hard to tell whether an arbitrary bit will be a vulnerable bit in the victim executable $e$ whose weights are never exposed to the attacker.
-Recall that, as introduced in \ding{173} of \S~\ref{sec:overview}, we identify superbits that are transferable among DNN executables with distinct weights; attacks can leverage this transferability to search for vulnerable bits.
-More specifically, searching for vulnerable bits in the victim $e$ can be transformed to finding superbits shared by $\mathcal{E}$ that are likely also shared by $e$; we give details below.
+Recall that, as mentioned earlier, we identify superbits that are transferable among a set $\mathcal{E}$ of DNN executables with distinct weights; attackers can leverage this transferability to search for vulnerable bits.
+More specifically, the problem of searching for vulnerable bits in the victim $e$ can be transformed into finding superbits shared by $\mathcal{E}$ (denoted by $\mathcal{S}_\mathcal{E}$) that are likely also shared by $e$; we give details below.

-For each $e_i \in \mathcal{E}$, if the attacker obtain a set of its vulnerable bits $\mathcal{V}_i$, she can then calculate the superbits over $\mathcal{E}$, denoted as $\mathcal{S}_\mathcal{E} \overset{\mathrm{def}}{=} \bigcap_{i=1}^n \mathcal{V}_i$, illustrated in \F~\mysubref{fig:attack}{a}.
+Given a set of $n$ DNN executables $\mathcal{E} = \{ e_1, e_2, ..., e_n \}$, we define the superbits among $\mathcal{E}$ as the vulnerable bits shared by all of them: $\mathcal{S}_\mathcal{E} \overset{\mathrm{def}}{=} \bigcap_{i=1}^n \mathcal{V}_i$, where $\mathcal{V}_i$ is the set of vulnerable bits found in $e_i$, as illustrated in \F~\mysubref{fig:attack}{a}.
 As the size of $\mathcal{E}$ increases, $\mathcal{S}_\mathcal{E}$ becomes a set of superbits that are shared by more and more $e_i$'s.
 Intuitively, these superbits are also more likely to affect the victim $e$ as well, since $e$ has the same model structure as $e_i$.
 Although the superbits' vulnerability in $e$ is not guaranteed and the attacker will not know until she launches the online attack towards $e$, our empirical results show that this approach finds vulnerable bits in $e$ with high enough accuracy for real-world attackers to conveniently launch practical attacks, as we will demonstrate in \S~\ref{subsec:rq5}.

 To obtain $\mathcal{V}_i$ for every $e_i$, a naïve attacker would need to sweep all bits in each $e_i$'s \txt\ section and check if the vulnerability condition is met, then repeat this process for all $e_i \in \mathcal{E}$.
 However, this can be very time-consuming, especially for complex DNNs that can have more than 6.8 million bits in their \txt\ sections, according to our preliminary study.
 To speed up the search, the sweeping process and intersection calculation can be interleaved so that the attacker can iteratively shrink $\mathcal{S}_\mathcal{E}$, starting with $\mathcal{S}_\mathcal{E} = \mathcal{V}_1$, each iteration trying the bits already in $\mathcal{S}_\mathcal{E}$ on an unswept binary $e'$ and removing those that are not vulnerable in $e'$, instead of trying all bits in $e'$.
 During this process, the attacker will need to flip bits in the local executables $\mathcal{E}$ and assess their effects.
 We clarify that this is simple: as the attacker has full control over $\mathcal{E}$ and her local environment, she can easily achieve bit flipping by editing the binary files.